 Don’t wait until there’s a storm system looming in the weather forecast.
 Act now to implement a reliable offsite backup solution that protects your data, enables rapid recovery, and ensures data integrity.

-Pro-Tip: Test & Verify Your Backup Recovery Solution
+Net Friends Pro-Tip: Test & Verify Your Backup Recovery Solution.

 Implementing a backup solution is just the first step!

 Learn more about Net Friends’ Managed Backups.
-While Net Friends experts routinely conduct restore tests, we're happy to help you gain confidence and peace of mind by restoring specific critical files for your business upon request prior to a big storm.
+While Net Friends experts routinely conduct restore tests, we are happy to help you gain confidence and peace of mind by restoring specific critical files for your business upon request prior to a big storm.

 Tip #2 — Provision a UPS for Key Infrastructure